zx80/flask-simple-auth/docs/RECIPEES.md

 FlaskSimpleAuth uses [`redis`](https://pypi.org/project/redis/) to deal with redis.

+- if necessary, install the module: `pip install redis`
 - set `FSA_CACHE = "redis"`
 - set `FSA_CACHE_OPTS` so that the application can connect to the cache, eg:
   ```python